AstarNetwork/astar-docs/docs/learn/glossary.md

  Partition of a blockchain network that allows for parallel processing of transactions to increase scalability and network capacity.

  ### Shiden
  The "canary network" for Astar connected to Kusama, a canary network for Polkadot.
 It consists of an early-release, unaudited version of the Astar codebase.
 It is not a testnet.
+For more info refer to the Networks section.

  ### Shibuya
  A testnet for Shiden and Astar.
+For more info refer to the Networks section.

  ### Smart Contract
  A self-executing computer program that automatically enforces and executes the terms of an agreement between parties on a blockchain network.